-Because of the territory it traverses, a mix including existing intensive land use and the large bodies of water that were former East London docks, much of the DLR is on viaduct, with many high-level stations.
+Because of the territory it traverses, a mix comprising existing intensive land use and the large bodies of water that were former East London docks, much of the DLR is on a viaduct, with many high-level stations.
 The original depot at Poplar, like the second at Beckton which has more available space, may be extended to handle more and longer trains.

-Commissioned in advance of the original system's opening, a 1.6km (1 mile) underground line was built to Bank in London's traditional financial centre.
-Now the DLR's busiest weekday station, the most westerly DLR terminus was constructed beneath the existing London Underground platforms.
+Commissioned in advance of the original system’s opening, a 1.6km (1-mile) underground line was built to Bank in London’s traditional financial centre.
+Now the DLR’s busiest weekday station, the most westerly DLR terminus was constructed beneath the existing London Underground platforms.

 The initial City terminus, the elevated Tower Gateway, was retained to handle Beckton Line trains and was closed until 2009 for rebuilding under the capacity increase programme.
-Stations on the Lewisham line, partly in a bored tunnel and a 1.7km cut and cover section at near ground level, were subject to substantial reconstruction.
+Stations on the Lewisham line, partly in a bored tunnel and a 1.7km cut-and-cover section at near ground level, were subject to substantial reconstruction.

 King George V in North Woolwich formed the temporary terminus of the branch from Canning Town opened in 2005 to serve London City Airport and, by early 2009, Woolwich Arsenal.
 Breakthrough on the second of the new twin-bore tunnels under the Thames was in July 2007.